 While an emergency caesarean is performed in response to an urgent need, the reason may not always be life-threatening.
 Some situations leading to emergency C-sections include:

-- The baby may be distressed or your health may be deteriorating
+- The baby may be distressed, or your health may be deteriorating.

-- Your baby may be in a breech position which makes vaginal birth difficult
+- Your baby may be in a breech position, which makes vaginal birth difficult.

-- The baby’s oxygen levels or heartbeat indicate that he must be delivered immediately
+- The baby’s oxygen levels or heartbeat indicate that he must be delivered immediately.

-- You are suffering from severe pre-eclampsia
+- You are suffering from severe pre-eclampsia.

 - There is placental abruption in which the placenta comes adrift during labour.
-This may put the baby in danger
+This may put the baby in danger.

-- You experience heavy bleeding during labour
+- You experience heavy bleeding during labour.

-How is a Caesarean Delivery Done?
+How Is a Caesarean Delivery Done?

 Irrespective of whether the surgery is a last-minute decision or a scheduled surgery, the procedure of a C-section is a simple process with a set pattern.
 The surgery takes about 10 minutes to deliver the baby, and 30 minutes to stitch the incision.
-Here’s a quick lowdown about actual the C-section procedure step by step.
+Here’s a quick lowdown about the actual C-section procedure step by step.

-2. Preparation and Anaesthesia
+1. Preparation and Anaesthesia

 Your view of your abdomen will be blocked by a short screen.
 This screen not only keeps the field sterile but also blocks your view of the incision and delivery.
 While you may feel squeamish about seeing the cut, you are sure to want to see your baby.
 Ask your doctor to lift the little one up for you to see as soon as your baby is delivered.

-In case of an emergency C-section, there is, sometimes, not enough time to numb you, and you may be given a general anaesthesia instead.
+In case of an emergency C-section, there is, sometimes, not enough time to numb you, and you may be given general anaesthesia instead.
 This may leave you feeling nauseous groggy and disoriented, but the discomfort will pass.
 If an endotracheal tube is inserted during the C-Section surgery, you may also have a sore throat for a while.

-Types of Uterine Incisions in a C-section Procedure
+Types of Uterine Incisions in a C-section Procedure:

 3. The Delivery

 After the incisions have been made, the amniotic fluid is suctioned out, and the baby is delivered.
 You may feel a slight tug when the baby is extracted.
 The excess mucus in its respiratory tract is then suctioned out, and you will be able to hear your baby cry.